mikegchambers/thecloudtutor-website/_posts/2019-03-18-Passing-the-AWS-Certified-Machine-Learning-Specialty-Exam-MLS-C01.md

 Let's get this out of the way right up front;  The *AWS Certified Machine Learning Specialty Exam* should actually be called  **The AWS Certified Artificial Intelligence (AI), Machine Learning (ML) and Deep Learning (DL) Specialty Exam**.
 More verbose (to say the least) but it would be accurate.

-However naming aside, this is still unlike any of the other AWS exams...
+Naming aside, this is still unlike any of the other AWS exams...

 At the time of writing, each of the other AWS exams focuses on - as you would expect - the AWS services within the subject area of the exam.
 This includes the Specialty exams which focus on a deep level of knowledge in their respective areas, Networking, Big Data and, Security but primarily through AWS services and AWS ethos.